Choose Ohio First

 - Incoming students must complete the FAFSA financial aid form and request the records be sent to ONU.

-- To receive full consideration, COF applicants must complete the application complete with a brief (one-page) essay stating your career plans and how the COF scholarship will help you meet those goals.
-This must be submitted by Feb.
-1, 2013.
+- To receive full consideration, COF applicants must complete the application with a brief (one-page) essay stating your career plans and how the COF scholarship will help you meet those goals.
+This must be submitted by March 1.

 Requirements of COF Scholars

 In order to continue to receive the COF scholarship throughout the next four years (pending funding), recipients are required to: